UNBELIEVABLE: 18 Legendary Artists Sing Their Hits in Other Languages

 1. ‘Día tras día’ (‘Day-In Day-Out’ in Spanish) by David Bowie

 David Bowie’s classic “Day In Day Out” takes on new life in Spanish as “Día tras día,” delivering a vibrant rhythm and emotional depth.
 The lyrics, now in Spanish, weave a narrative that resonates with the passionate spirit of Latin culture.
-The seamless fusion of Bowie’s iconic style with the richness of the Spanish language creates a musical journey that transcends borders, inviting listeners to experience the song in a fresh and enchanting way.
+The seamless fusion of Bowie’s iconic style with the richness of the Spanish language, in my opinion, elevates the original.
 “Día tras día” becomes a celebration of life’s daily journey, punctuated by Bowie’s signature charisma and the cultural nuances of the Spanish language.
 The result is a captivating and immersive musical experience.
 Listen to it here.

 2. ‘C’est pour ça que je chante’ (‘Put Your Head On My Shoulder’ in French) by Paul Anka